Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Experiments

 \paragraph{Emergence of W2SG} We empirically investigate several insights from our theoretical framework in the context of LLMs: 1) The conditions for W2SG to emerge, as outlined in Theorem~\ref{thm:w2sg-misfit} and Corollary~\ref{cor:ideal-w2sg}; 2) How the strong model's capacity influences W2SG, as discussed in Theorem~\ref{thm:two-linear-net} and Remark~\ref{rem:insights}.
 To further deepen our understanding of these phenomena in these two scenarios, we also systematically investigate how bias and variance affect the strong model's performance.
-For the first insight, we independently train multiple weak teachers and compute their average prediction to approximate the dual expectation term in Corollary~\ref{cor:ideal-w2sg}.
-We employ Algorithm~\ref{algorithm:bias_variance}~\citep{yang2020rethinking} for bias and variance estimation.
-For the second one, we use a probability-based ensemble~\citep{dietterich2000ensemble,zhou2025ensemble} of independently trained GPT2 models as the weak teacher and progressively scale the strong model's capacity (GPT2-Medium, GPT2-Large, and GPT2-XL).
-The results are shown in Figure~\ref{fig-bv-2datasets}.
+For the first insight, we independently train multiple weak teachers and use a probability-based ensemble~\citep{dietterich2000ensemble,zhou2025ensemble} to approximate the dual expectation term in Corollary~\ref{cor:ideal-w2sg}.
+For the second one, we progressively scale the strong model’s capacity and use Algorithm~\ref{algorithm:bias_variance}~\citep{yang2020rethinking} to estimate the changes in bias and variance.
+The results are shown in Figure~\ref{fig-bv-amazon}.

 \underline{\it Conditional expectation estimation makes W2SG emerge}.
-As expected, when using model ensembles to approximate the (dual) expected teacher in Corollary~\ref{cor:ideal-w2sg}, we observe a consistent reduction in the test loss of the strong model compared to simply mimicking an individual teacher.
-It confirms that W2SG is more likely to emerge when the student model matches its posterior mean teacher.
-This aligns with prior work~\citep{agrawal2024ensemw2s,sang2024improving,liu2024co,cui2024bayesian} where multiple teachers collectively train a student model.
-Our empirical finding holds across different model capacities (ranging from GPT2-Medium to GPT2-XL) and diverse datasets, thereby providing strong support for our theory.
+As predicted by Corollary~\ref{cor:ideal-w2sg}, using model ensembles to approximate the expected teacher consistently reduces the student model's test loss compared to mimicking a single teacher, confirming W2SG is more likely when the student matches its posterior mean teacher.
+This aligns with prior work~\citep{agrawal2024ensemw2s,sang2024improving,liu2024co,cui2024bayesian} where multiple teachers train a student model.
+Results on other datasets, presented in Figure~\ref{fig-bv-twitter}, offer further empirical support for our theory.

-\underline{\it Stronger student reduces population risk}.
-We find that increasing the student model’s complexity leads to lower population risk, demonstrating that more capable models enhance W2SG.
-It is consistent with the insights in Theorem~\ref{thm:two-linear-net} and Remark~\ref{rem:insights}.

 \underline{\it Bias and variance analysis in W2SG}.
 Notably, scaling up student capacity primarily reduces bias.
 While both bias and variance decrease, the variance and its reduction remain significantly smaller than bias terms.
 This differs from~\cite{dong2025discrepancies}, which mainly focuses on variance-dominated scenarios.
 Moreover, these trends align with~\cite{chen2024on}, which shows that the trends of bias and variance are consistent, and the variance is upper bounded by the bias.
 Model ensembles decrease test loss mainly through variance reduction, as incorporating more weak teachers helps mitigate randomness in their outputs.